KI-AIM/Cinnamon/angular-info.md

 }
 ```

-This function uses a service class (DataService) that provides an Oberservable object from a HTTPClient
+This function uses a service class (DataService - `data.service.ts`) that provides an Observable object from a HTTPClient in its `estimateData` function:

 ```ts
 estimateData(file: File, fileConfig: FileConfiguration): Observable<Object> {